Three very interesting things happened to me in 2019:

 - I’ve been a professional graphic designer for nearly 20 years

-- I’ve been a full-time freelancer 4 years.
+- I’ve been a full-time freelancer for 4 years

 Now that’s out of the way, let’s get down to business by addressing some of the comments that I received after the publications of my articles, and hopefully debunk a few negative myths about Upwork: